VirgilSecurity/virgil-sdk-x/docs/swift/guides/virgil-card/creating-global-card.md

 The Virgil Key will be saved into default device storage.
 Developers can also change the Virgil Key storage directory as needed, during Virgil SDK initialization.

-Warning: Virgil doesn't keep a copy of your Virgil Key.
+**Warning**: Virgil doesn't keep a copy of your Virgil Key.
 If you lose a Virgil Key, there is no way to recover it.

 3. Now, developers can initiate an identity verification process.
-4. A User has to confirm a Virgil Card's identity using a **confirmation code** received by email.
+4. A User has to confirm a Virgil Card identity using a **confirmation code** received by email.
 5. Finally, developers must publish the User's Global Virgil Card on Virgil Services.

 ```swift